DFE-Digital/get-information-about-pupils/README.md

         - Populate with the required settings (see the section below for an example).
     - Set local secrets
         - TODO: Add instructions for setting up local secrets using `dotnet user-secrets` or similar.
+    - Set `ASPNETCORE_ENVIRONMENT` to `local`
+      - In VS Code this can be done by using the `launchsettings.json` file (details below).
+      - In Visual Studio, you can set the environment variable in the project properties under the "Debug" tab.
+      - In Rider, you can set the environment variable (`ASPNETCORE_ENVIRONMENT=local`) in the run configuration.
+      - Command line / OS options are also available, such as:
+        - Windows: `set ASPNETCORE_ENVIRONMENT=local`
+        - Linux/macOS: `export ASPNETCORE_ENVIRONMENT=local`
 7. Run the application
     - ```sh
       ## cd DfE.GIAP.All/DfE.GIAP.Web/